 In fact, 51 per cent of its total hires in Australia are sourced from employee referrals.
 Referral bonuses start from $2000, and from time to time the recruiting team offers a larger bonus for hard-to-fill roles, such as $4500 for technical architect referrals.
 In the recent past it has offered a $30,000 bonus to each employee who successfully referred three candidates: $5000 for the first, $10,000 for the second and $15,000 for the third.

-Once someone is hired (and paid using the market’s 70th percentile as midpoint for salary bands), salesforce makes sure that the on-boarding process is welcoming, engaging and educational, and provides training focused on immersing new employees in its culture and philosophy of customer satisfaction.
+Once someone is hired (and paid using the market’s 70th percentile as the midpoint for salary bands), Salesforce makes sure that the on-boarding process is welcoming, engaging and educational, and provides training focused on immersing new employees in its culture and philosophy of customer satisfaction.
 Employees also benefit from a 90-day on-boarding mentoring program that pairs each new employee with a buddy.

 The company also relies heavily on its own technology to reinforce and ensure that employees are aligned with salesforce’s overall vision and values.
 Its proprietary V2MOM (vision, values, methods, obstacles, and measures) business planning process, invented by CEO Marc Benioff, is used as a strategic alignment tool.
 Benioff updates V2MOM every year based on the broader annual salesforce strategy, and everyone in the company at every level creates their own V2MOM annually, and employees are measured and assessed against agreed goals as a result.